keeperdao/hidingbook-api-docs/README.md

 [Keeper integration guide](docs/keeper.md)

 Integrating your client with the HidingBook enables your users to coordinate with KeeperDAO keepers for the capture of MEV (miner extractable value).
 This is a win-win because both users and keepers are working together to maximize profit generation from a trade the user was going to perform anyways.

+Integrating your client with the HidingBook enables your users to coordinate with KeeperDAO keepers for the capture of MEV (miner extractable value).
+This is a win-win because both users and keepers are working together to maximize profit generation from a trade the user was going to perform anyways.
+The profits generated are returned back to the user in $ROOK tokens.
+The underlying profit token is deposited into a pool controlled by $ROOK holders.

 ### Client use cases
 * DEXs